Mikes in our Parliament are silenced, Rahul Gandhi tells British MPs | Politics

 ''Rahul Gandhi has become a storm of controversies.
 Be it foreign agencies, foreign channels or be it foreign soil.
 He does not lose a single opportunity to malign India,'' Thakur said.

-Gandhi took questions from the group of MPs and peers from the House of Lords to also highlight the importance of India-UK relations to create greater employment opportunities and also to protect Indian democracy.
+The gathering of parliamentarians included Indian-origin Labour MPs Seema Malhotra, Navendu Mishra, Valerie Vaz and Tanmanjeet Singh Dhesi as well as Kim Leadbeater and Gareth Thomas, among others.

+On India-UK relations, Gandhi admitted that a lot has already been done to strengthen bilateral ties and said a Congress-led government would focus on creating greater employment opportunities and also protecting Indian democracy.

-''Democracy in India is a global public good.
-India is big enough, where if democracy is weakened in India, it is weakened on the planet.
+"Democracy in India is a global public good.
+India is big enough, and if democracy is weakened in India, it is weakened on the planet.
 India's democracy is three times the size of the US and Europe and if this democracy crumbles, it will be a huge setback for democracy on the planet," he said.

+Asked about the role of the Indian diaspora by Indian-origin Deputy Mayor of London for Business Rajesh Agrawal, Gandhi said: "A huge part of what I do is defend the idea of India.
+I am very uncomfortable when the central value of our civilisation is attacked.
+And, I think that's how the diaspora should see itself.
+You are ambassadors of that value… respect is important, and non-violence is important.

+"These are things that bring us together and you (diaspora) are helping us spread them around the world.
+Our diaspora and our population that lives abroad have done this magnificently,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)